drensin/YTWatchLaterAI/README.md

     Before deploying functions, create the following secrets in Google Cloud Secret Manager for your project:
     *   `YOUTUBE_CLIENT_ID`: Your Google OAuth 2.0 Client ID.
     *   `YOUTUBE_CLIENT_SECRET`: Your Google OAuth 2.0 Client Secret.
     *   `GEMINI_API_KEY`: Your API key for the Gemini API.
-This is used by the `gemini-chat-service` on Cloud Run and potentially other functions if they interact directly with Gemini.
+This is used by the `gemini-chat-service` on Cloud Run for ReelWorthy and potentially other functions if they interact directly with Gemini.
     *   `GCP_PROJECT_ID`: Your Google Cloud Project ID (can be useful for SDKs).

     Grant the service accounts of your Cloud Functions and the Cloud Run service the "Secret Manager Secret Accessor" role for these secrets.

 3.  **Placeholders/Configuration:**
-    *   Project ID `watchlaterai-460918` and frontend URL `drensin.github.io/YTWatchLaterAI/` have been updated in the backend code and frontend configuration where necessary.
+    *   Project ID `watchlaterai-460918` and frontend URL `drensin.github.io/YTWatchLaterAI/` are used in the backend code and frontend configuration where necessary.
     *   The `handleYouTubeAuth` Cloud Function URL needs to be correctly configured as an OAuth redirect URI in your Google Cloud Console OAuth client settings.
     *   The `frontend/src/App.js` now uses `WEBSOCKET_SERVICE_URL` to connect to the deployed `gemini-chat-service` on Cloud Run.